numtel/meteor-publicsources/README.md

 * If adding a new source handler package (e.g. `mquandalle:jade`), you must restart Meteor for this package to recognize the change.

+## Test application

+Test cases for this package are not executed using the normal `meteor test-packages` command.
+Instead, start the Meteor app inside of the `test` directory and see the status in the browser.

 ## License

 MIT